What is a Form 700?

 The Clerk of the Board is the filing officer for the Form 700s of the above agencies’ filers.
 (Exception: The Fair Political Practices Commission is the filing officer for officials who hold position titles specifically listed in Government Code section 87200.)

 Filers may complete their Form 700 online!
 The County of Santa Clara uses eDisclosure, which fills out the Cover Page of the Form 700 accurately for filers and assists filers in filling out their form.

 Filers are strongly encouraged to e-file their Form 700s, to reduce the chance of submitting a Form that is not completed properly and requires corrections before the Form can be deemed filed.
 If a filer chooses to complete the Form 700 in paper format, the filer must be sure to accurately complete the cover page information with their name as entered in eDisclosure; their agency name and position title as listed on their agency's conflict of interest code; and their jurisdiction, type of statement and dates covered, number of pages and schedules completed, and verification information.
 The filer must submit the original, wet signature paper Form 700 to their agency’s filing official.
 The filing official will retain a copy for the agency’s records and forward the original to the County Clerk of the Board.

 When Must the Form 700 Be Filed?

-- Annual Statements: April 1 (or the next business day if April 1 falls on a weekend).
+- Annually: By April 1 (or the next business day if April 1 falls on a weekend).

-Resources - such as the Form 700 Instructions Pages, Form 700 Reference Pamphlet, Form 700 Frequently Asked Questions, and Information on Limitations and Restrictions on Gifts, Honoraria, Travel and Loans - are available in the Quick Links box on the right side of this page.
-The Quick Links also include a reference document specifically for those who file under the County of Santa Clara's conflict of interest code.
+Resources for filers - such as the Form 700 Instructions Pages, Form 700 Reference Pamphlet, Form 700 Frequently Asked Questions, and Information on Limitations and Restrictions on Gifts, Honoraria, Travel and Loans - are available in the Related Links box on this page.
+The Related Links also include a reference document specifically for those who file under the County of Santa Clara's conflict of interest code.